His & Hers (song): Composition

-The song, described as melodic, sees the rappers singing about their wealth, drugs and guns and "harmonizing about their rockstar lifestyles", over an instrumental of acoustic guitars and "booming" percussion.
+The song, described as melodic, sees the rappers melodically rapping about their wealth, drugs and guns and "harmonizing about their rockstar lifestyles", over an instrumental of acoustic guitars and "booming" percussion.
 The chorus finds Don Toliver "crooning" about "rocking matching designer items with his girlfriend."

 Critical reception

 Joshua Robinson of HotNewHipHop wrote that "Don's earworm of a hook is easily the most recognizable early highlight".
 Tara C. Mahadevan of Complex called Toliver's chorus "soulful".
 Elliot Santiago of Hypebeast wrote that Gunna and Lil Uzi Vert "elevate the track with a verse a piece", and the instruments in the beat "anchor the new tune, making for a breezy and soulful beat to add to your playlist."
 Chris DeVille of Stereogum compared "His & Hers" to the aforementioned song "Lemonade", writing that it is similar to the latter in which it "boasts chilled-out yet sweltering minor-key production that seems precision engineered for playlist placement".
 He added that Lil Uzi Vert's replacement for Nav "should theoretically be an upgrade."